sifra dišúa‘ nebiya

 152. 1God led Yeshua` to see how His people were working hard in the fields, labouring to plant and to reap; and to see the porters at the customs post on the shores of Lake Gennesaret, bent double with their loads.

 2Abounding in compassion for His people, God instructed Yeshua` to speak to His people of the wisdom of His Torah.
-So, inspired by the people in the marketplace, calling out to attract buyers for their wares, Yeshua` went and stood by the customs post.
+So, inspired by the people in the marketplace as they called out to attract buyers for their wares, Yeshua` went and stood by the customs post.
 He called to the people around him to rest a while and listen to his words, saying, ‘Hey!
 All you who are weary and heavily burdened, come to me, and I’ll give you rest for your souls!
 3Learn from our Heavenly Father’s Torah, and take the yoke of Wisdom upon you; for her yoke is easy, and her burden light.’

 153. 1Yeshua` said, ‘When you pray, don’t babble and repeat your prayers over and over like Gentiles do, for they think that their prayers will be answered because of their many words and repetitions.
 2Don’t be like them, for your heavenly Father knows what you need even before you ask.’

 154. 1Yeshua` warned people to watch their tongue when speaking of others, since there were some from whose lips hatred and spite raced like an untamed fire.
 2He said to the people, ‘Beware your tongue, of what you say, because the day will come when you’ll have to give an account for all the heartless words you’ve spoken; 3because as the saying goes, “By your words you shall be acquitted, and by your words you shall be convicted.” ’

 4And so he said, ‘It is not what goes into the mouth that defiles a man, rather it is what comes out of his mouth – this is what defiles a man.’